Shreela Ghosh: Career

 and Kathak) Indian dancer and singer.
 At the age of seventeen – after acquiring an agent and an equity card — she worked extensively in theatre, which included work with leading organisations such as Max Stafford-Clark's Joint Stock Theatre Company where she was also working as Marketing and Publicity Officer.
-Television work followed with roles in Play For Today productions The Garland in 1981, and Moving on the Edge in 1984.
-She also had roles in the BBC nursing drama Angels (1982) and played Minnie in the successful televised ITV mini-series, The Jewel in the Crown, in 1984.
+Television work followed with roles in Play for Today productions The Garland in 1981, and Moving on the Edge in 1984.
+She also had roles in the BBC nursing drama Angels (1982) and played Minnie in the successful televised ITV mini-series The Jewel in the Crown in 1984.
 Although Ghosh was not trained as an actor in a conventional sense, her coaching in voice and the dramatic techniques she had learnt from Indian dance came into play for many of her roles.

-Ghosh continued her television career in 1985 when she was cast as Naima Jeffery, one of the original characters in the BBC soap opera, EastEnders.
+Ghosh continued her television career in 1985 when she was cast as Naima Jeffery, one of the original characters in the BBC soap opera EastEnders.
 Naima and her husband Saeed (Andrew Johnson) were the first Asian characters to appear in the programme, an ethnic minority that had previously been under-represented in British soap.
 Their inclusion was also a well-intentioned attempt to reflect the cross-section of multi-cultural society that existed in the East End of London.
-Ghosh remained in the series til 1987.
+Ghosh remained in the series till 1987.

 After leaving EastEnders, Ghosh grew disillusioned with acting, partly due to the frustration of being typecast in stereotypical Asian roles.
 She re-trained as a reporter through a successful application to an action scheme run by the BBC News and Current Affairs department in Pebble Mill, Birmingham.
-Throughout 1990 and 1991 she reported on programmes such as Midlands Today, Newsroom South East and South Today, and she then went on to make documentaries.
+Throughout 1990 and 1991, she reported on programmes such as Midlands Today, Newsroom South East and South Today, and she then went on to make documentaries.